Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 - featherlite (my current preference)
   - Represented by concise, smashed, low-syntax style.
 Meant to get across ideas for the AI but not impact its writing.
 - caveman encapsulated prose
   - Represented by use of short caveman-like entries that cut out unnecessary words (is, that, etc.) and use of `[ ]`.
+Monky has since updated the format.
 - regular encapsulated prose
   - Regular writing describing the entity/concept in the entry, surrounded by `[ ]`.
 - regular prose